Elynluo/Elynluo.github.io/_pages/about.md

 My ultimate goal is to become an engineer-scientist in biomedical imaging, where I aim to merge optics, acoustics, and computational methods to create innovative and highly sensitive imaging technologies for disease diagnostics and sensing.

+Outside the lab, I’m a Taekwondo Black Belt, a karaoke-only singer, and a home cook trained entirely on RedNote.

 News
 ======
 06/06/2026 - Random but I just want to share: I passed my Taekwondo 1st Dan Black Belt Test! \